 Of American-English origin, the noun staycation is a blend of stay and vacation and denotes a holiday spent at home or in one’s country of residence.

-The earliest occurrence of staycation that I have found is from an advertisement for Felsenbrau Supreme Beer, published in The Cincinnati Enquirer (Cincinnati, Ohio) of Tuesday 18th July 1944:
+2-: From an advertisement for Felsenbrau Supreme Beer, published in The Cincinnati Enquirer (Cincinnati, Ohio) of Tuesday 18th July 1944:

 FOUR RED-WHITE-AND-BLUE REMINDERS FOR JULY